m3nu/talks/graphql-django.md

 - Client subscribes to steady updates an receives e.g. new chat messages
 - Not widely implmented yet.red[a]
 - WebSockets are often used for transport
-- I see WebSockets used *besides* GraphQL more often
+- I see WebSockets used *next to* GraphQL more often

 ```graphql
 subscription {